The Uruguayan peso is the legal tender in Uruguay and the institution in charge of issuing is the Central Bank of Paraguay.

 Global Exchange | Your high-street bank | |||

-Expenses | Only the exchange rate, no commission, and if you book online you are guaranteed the best price. | The bank sets its own margin plus a commission. | ||
+| Cost of the transaction | Only the exchange rate, with no commissions, and if you book online we guarantee you the best price. | Your bank's margin plus a commission. | ||

-Timetables | We are open 24 hours a day, 7 days a week. | Monday to Friday, from 8:30 am to 2:30 pm. | ||
+| Opening hours | We are open 24 hours a day, 7 days a week. | Monday to Friday, from 8:30 am to 2:30 pm. |